QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   - Connect with Tyler and Jasmine to review database and ensure the methods are working as expected.
   - SQL Design

+## Jasmine Duran:

+- Completed:
+  - Work on project milestone 5

+- In Progress:
+  - Connect with Taylot to get the about page up and runnning

  # Week 10: